fbpx

 Hezbollah, translated as “Party of God” in Arabic, is a Shiite Muslim political party and militant group whose origins can be traced to South Lebanon.
 Its extensive security apparatus and external Iranian influence have allowed it to grow, being dubbed an almost “Mid-Sized Army.”
 The origins of Hezbollah have been opaque in contemporary media, hence it is worth dissecting their history in a deeper nature.

-However, despite its success in its formative period, inter-group disputes led many of its members to defect from its ranks.
+However, despite its success in its formative period, inter-group disputes led many members to defect from its ranks.
 Many political analysts and authors state that the formation of Hezbollah was thanks to a massive influx of AMAL defectors into its ranks.
 The crux of its formation was also catalysed due to Iranian influence post-1979, where Iran sought to bridge the Arab-Persian gap based on a shared sense of religious identity.

 Today Hezbollah’s military wing is designated as an FTO (Foreign terrorist organization by the US State Department, The United Kingdom, and several other countries, yet it holds 15 seats within the Parliament of Lebanon.
 Israeli forces officially withdrew from South Lebanon in 2000, however, they have always clashed with Israel since the dawn of its inception.
 To simplify the connections between other entities in the Middle East, it’s worth stating that Hezbollah, Hamas, and the broader “Axis of Resistance” are interconnected entities that play significant roles in the ongoing conflicts in the Middle East.

 Political analysts have coined that the nexus of Hezbollah’s interaction with Iran and Hamas in the former comes from the wider objective to clamp down on Western influence and hegemony.
 Several academics and analysts have also stated that Hezbollah’s interaction with Iran and Hamas is part of a wider geo-political strategy to counteract Western influence, aligning with Iran’s broader ambition to assert itself as a dominating ruling power in the Middle East, to further its ideology of political Islam.
-Hezbollah’s early manifesto in 1985 constantly iterates this anti-imperialist tone, vowing to expel Western powers and their influence from Lebanon and the wider Middle East.
+Hezbollah’s early manifesto in 1985 constantly iterates this anti-imperialist tone, stating its goal was to expel Western powers and their influence from Lebanon and the wider Middle East.

 October 7th and Hezbollah’s involvement